 This week you’ve heard from Stacy discussing the importance of good customer service and Leigh Ann sharing her experience of moving cross-country.
-I’m going to round out this series by talking about the best ways I’ve found to deal with customer service issues, what to do if you can’t get satisfaction, and use a story that will hopefully illustrate the points.
+I’m going to round out this series by talking about the best ways I’ve found to deal with customer service issues with the help of receptionists that work remotely, what to do if you can’t get satisfaction, and use a story that will hopefully illustrate the points.

 The Situation and Steps I Took